 English Senior Capstone course: 5 credits

 Minimum grade of 2.0 required.
-To be taken during the final two quarters in the major, after successful completion of ENGL 302.
+We suggest that you take this requirement during the final two quarters in the major, and after successful completion of ENGL 302.

 One course chosen from the capstone list:

 - ENGL 407 (Special Topics in Cultural Studies)

 - ENGL 430 (British Writers: Studies in Major Authors)

 - ENGL 444 (Dramatic Literature: Special Studies)

 - ENGL 451 (American Writers: Studies in Major Authors)

 - ENGL 473 (Current Development in English Studies)